top of page

 Plasters are important for emergency first-aid use.
 When you get a cut in an alien environment, it is crucial to wash the wound (with antiseptics if available) and close it up with a plaster as soon as possible.
 This is to prevent the wound from being infected by bacteria — especially the often-fatal flesh-eating virus known as necrotizing fasciitis.
 There had been a number of such reported cases.

 You may not want to carry a first-aid kit around, but plasters with anti-bacteria wipes are bare minimum.
-It is a risk for wounds to be left opened, no matter how small the cut is, while seeking for medical aid.
+It is a risk for wounds to be left opened, no matter how small the cut is, while seeking for medical aids.

 Apart from first-aid uses, plasters can also be used as tapes (especially expired plasters) to bind small things together.
 It can come in handy when a tape, rubber band or Velcro-strip, is not available when on the move.
 Some plasters' adhesive property is actually much stronger than tapes, except a little shorter.
 Waterproof plasters can also be used to stop water leakage from leaky containers.